The limit set of non-orientable mapping class groups: Background

-\begin{theorem}[Proposition 8.9 of \cite{gendulphe_whats_2017}] The action of $\mcg(\no_g)$ (for $g \geq 2$) on $\mf(\no_g)$ is not minimal.
-In fact, the action is not even topologically transitive. \end{theorem} \begin{remark} The proof of non minimality and topological non-transitivity follow from the fact that one can construct a $\mcg(\no_g)$-invariant continuous function on $\mf(\no_g)$.
+\begin{remark} The proof of non minimality and topological non-transitivity in the non-orientable case follow from the fact that one can construct a $\mcg(\no_g)$-invariant continuous function on $\mf(\no_g)$.
 That is because starting with a foliation in $\mf^+(\no_g)$, it is impossible to approximate an element of $\mf^-(\no_g)$ since one does not have Dehn twists about one-sided curves. \end{remark}

 One can now consider subspaces of $\mf(\no_g)$ where the $\mcg(\no_g)$ action might be nicer.
 There are two natural subspaces: $\mf^+(\no_g)$, and $\mf^{-}(\no_g)$.
 Danthony-Nogueira proved the following theorem about $\mf^{-}(\no_g)$ in \cite{ASENS_1990_4_23_3_469_0}.